Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 Again, the code in the braces assigns a temporary variable ‘word’ to the elements in the array.
 It then measures the length of that element against  an integer returning a Boolean value.
 A word will only be selected if the block evaluates to true.

 An array within an array is sometimes called a 2 dimensional array or a matrix.
 An array of arrays will print all the elements in each array.
-To access individual elements inside an array use `arr[outter_arr][inner_arr]`
+To access individual elements inside an array use `arr[outer_arr][inner_arr]`

 ```ruby
 rect1 = [[[1, 1], [8, 4]], [[5, 6], [3, 1]]]